 On display at the Workhouse Museum, Prison & Police Museum and Courthouse Museum

-Vagrants, tramps, rogues and vagabonds, beggars: the 'houseless poor' have regularly been the target of government legislation and police attention.
-Ripon Museum's current exhibition explores vagrancy during the Victorian period within the workhouse, prison and court systems, and examines the realities of homelessness today.
+Vagrants, tramps, rogues and vagabonds, beggars: the ‘houseless poor’ have regularly been the target of government legislation and police attention.
+Ripon Museum’s exhibition explored vagrancy during the Victorian period within the workhouse, prison and court systems, and examines the realities of homelessness today.

-- In the Workhouse Museum, visit the vagrants' cells to explore the realities of life for vagrants, including their food, clothing and work.
+In the Workhouse Museum, displays in the vagrants’ cells explored the realities of life for vagrants, including their food, clothing and work.

-- In the Magistrate's Room of the Courthouse Museum, read the stories of vagrants tried in the courthouse before tracing the history of vagrancy laws in the Courtroom.
+In the Magistrate’s Room of the Courthouse Museum, visitors could read the stories of vagrants tried in the courthouse before tracing the history of vagrancy laws in the Courtroom.

-- In Gallery 3 of the Prison & Police Museum, discover how vagrants were treted by the police and how they were punished.
+In Gallery 3 of the Prison & Police Museum, visitors discovered how vagrants were treated by the police and how they were punished.